yw4401/FinBot/README.md

 - LORA dropout: 0.05
 - LORA target: q_proj, k_proj, v_proj, o_proj

-After fine-tuning, the ROUGE-2 score for the possible cases, and F1 score for identifying impossible case increased drastically.
-Furthermore, the recall for identifying the impossible case was 98% on the test set.
-Thus, the model errs more on the side of false positives, which is acceptable since we do not want to provide potentially false information.
+After fine-tuning, the ROUGE-2 score for the possible cases, and F1 score for identifying impossible case increased drastically to 0.95.
+Thus, the model is unlikely to distract the user by providing irrelevant summaries, or tries to summarize non-existent key-points.

 #### Question Answering
 @Shefali, @Takuma Add once done